 Catalog number: SBR06

-A silver ring with heads of viking wolves.
-The design of the wolf's head is inspired by the Wolf's Cross, a Thor's Hammer that was found in Fossi, Iceland, 10th-11th century.
-We stock several sizes and the ring size is adjustable, please let us know the required size.
+Silver Ring with Viking Wolf Heads.
+Our design of the wolf's head is inspired by the Wolf's Cross, a Thor's Hammer found in Fossi, Iceland, 10th-11th century.
+We stock several sizes, please let us know the required size.
+The ring is adjustable.